-I sat in stunned silence, hot in the face, wondering why I’d dared to share my dream with the careers advisor.
-She quickly asked, “What else do you want to be?”
-I blurted out the first thing that came into my head, “Maybe I’d like to work in advertising.”
+I sat quietly, wondering why I’d dared to share my dream with the careers advisor who quickly asked, “Is there another job you’d like to do?”
+I blurted out the first thing that came into my head: “Maybe I’d like to work in advertising.”
 She handed me a leaflet about the advertising industry, and off I went with the realisation that a life as an author wasn’t meant for me.

 Fast forward a few years and I moved to Liverpool to study creative writing at university.
 “You just need a degree, any degree.
 So you may as well choose something you love,” my mum had said.
-After graduating, I had no intentions of attempting to write a novel because why would I?
+After graduating, I had no intention of attempting to write a novel.
+Why would I?
 Nothing had changed.
 Despite being awarded a first class honours degree in creative writing, I didn’t believe I belonged in the talented-superhuman club.

 It took me years to reach the stage where I was confident enough to give novel-writing a try.
-But one day I just did it.
-It was meeting authors that made the difference.
-I would watch them being interviewed and they would say things like, “I compared myself to other authors.
+But one day, I just did it.
+Meeting published authors was what made the difference.
+I heard them say things like, “I compared myself to other authors.
 I never felt good enough.
 I feel like a fraud who will be found out one day.”
-That’s when I realised I could let go of this belief that authors were superhuman.
-They were just like me.
-And if they can do it, why can’t I?
+That’s when I realised I could let go of the belief that authors are superhuman.

 These days, I dedicate a portion of my life to becoming a published children’s author.
 I write and redraft, and I redraft again.
 The thoughts of not being good enough have crept in from time to time, giving me writer’s block and making me feel stuck.
 I find talking through my ideas very helpful, and I do EFT tapping to release the stress and blocks.